lamberta/devkit-doc/api/animate.md

 ### group.isActive ()
 1. Return: `{boolean}`

 Returns true if any animations in the group have frames in their animation queue.

 ### group.onAnimationFinish (animation)
 1. `animation {Animator}` ---The animation object to signal as being finished.

 Removes an animation from the group.
 If none of the remaining animations in the group have frames left in their queue, the `finish` event will be published.

 ### Events

 #### \'Finish\'

-Published when all animations in the group have compeleted all the frames in thier respective animation queues.
+Published when all animations in the group have completed all the frames in their respective animation queues.